openstreams/wflow/doc/wf_DynamicFramework.rst

 + monthlyclim: read a map corresponding to the current month (12 maps in total)
 + dailyclim: read a map corresponding to the current day of the year (366 maps in total)
 + hourlyclim: [not implemented yet] read a map corresponding to the current hour of the day (24 maps in total)
++ tss: read a tss file and link to lookupmap (only one allowed) a map using timeinputscalar

 Example::